 In Ferguson, Missouri, a lack of safe sidewalks means many residents are forced to walk in the street.
 Failing to invest in sidewalks is a failure to invest in the very people who live in a community—and the economic future of the community, itself.

-Louisville, KY residents came together as part of the Bardstown Road Improvement Group to create a “Vision Block”: a one-day event where neighbors showcased the small bets, such as DIY crosswalks, pop-ups shops, and street trees planted in bourbon barrels (a nod to Kentucky’s heritage), that could create a more productive place.
+Louisville, Kentucky, residents came together as part of the Bardstown Road Improvement Group to create a “Vision Block”: a one-day event where neighbors showcased small bets, such as DIY crosswalks, pop-ups shops, and street trees planted in bourbon barrels (a nod to Kentucky’s heritage), that could create a more productive place.

-Inspired by a Strong Towns presentation, the town of Thunder Bay, Ontario hosted a “Strong Block” event, in which they modeled what a successful, economically prosperous street might look like in their community.
+Inspired by a Strong Towns presentation, the town of Thunder Bay, Ontario, hosted a “Strong Block” event, in which they modeled what a successful, economically prosperous street might look like in their community.

-In this video, we learn about the town of Lakewood, OH, which has prioritized the ability of children to walk to school, saving the town millions of dollars and keeping the community healthier and happier.
+In this video, we learn about the town of Lakewood, Ohio, which has prioritized the ability of children to walk to school, saving the town millions of dollars and keeping the community healthier and happier.